 Generosity is the Best Strategy, Being a Good Customer & Looong Term!!!

-Rohit Rajgarhia, Apr 11, 2021 in Business + Transformation
+Rohit rajgarhia, Apr 11, 2021 in Business + Transformation

 What a joy to be joined by Greg on our call today, someone whose entrepreneurial spirit has transformed his hometown of Fargo, North Dakota, U.S. into a burgeoning entrepreneurial ecosystem full of possibility, community, and celebration of the human spirit.